Edita Tahiri: Education

 Before engaging in politics and political science, she studied telecommunications and electronics.
-In 1980 she graduated from the University of Prishtina as an electrical and telecommunications engineer and is the author of the book, "Electronics".
+In 1980 she graduated from the University of Pristina as an electrical and telecommunications engineer and is the author of the book, "Electronics".
 In 1983 she did post-graduate studies in digital telecommunications at the University of Essex in United Kingdom.

 Tahiri is a Harvard University graduate, and she holds a master's degree in public administration from the John F. Kennedy School for Government in 2002. | She also graduated in the Edward S. Mason program for Public Policy and Management, 2002.
 During her studies at Harvard, John F. Kennedy School Professor and Dean Joseph S. Nye was her tutor.
 For her academic achievements, she was awarded the title "Outstanding student of 2002" by the John Kennedy School of Government Public Service Fellowship and an "Edward S. Mason Appreciation for an Extraordinary Contribution".

 She holds a doctoral degree in political sciences from University of Pristina in cooperation with Johns Hopkins University SAIS in Washington DC, in 2011.
 Her thesis focuses on the international involvement to help statebuilding in postwar countries with special focus on the case study of Kosovo, under a mentorship of well known American professors I. William Zartman and Alan Kuperman.
 She was also a Fulbright Scholar in the years 2006–2007 at the Johns Hopkins University – SAIS University, where she did doctoral studies in the Program for Conflict Resolution.

 Political career

 Tahiri held senior political and state responsibilities during the hard times of Kosovo's occupation and liberation war against Serbia.

 With her political philosophy of freedom, democracy and self-determination, she was committed to ensuring that genocide would never again occur against her people.

 As well as being Minister of Foreign Affairs, she also held other positions such as: Member of the Presidency of the Democratic League of Kosovo (LDK) from 1991 to 1998; Secretary for External Relations in LDK (1991–1998), Member of parliament of the Republic of Kosovo Parliament (1992–1998; 1998–2000; 2001–2004; 2007–2010), Special Emissary for President Rugova, Head of the Commission for Foreign Affairs in the Kosovo Assembly (1998–2000) and many other positions.
 She was the spiritual leader of the Women's Forum in LDK and coordinator of Women's Forum from the Presidency of LDK (1991–1998) and also the founder of the Kosovo Center for International Studies (1994).

 As foreign minister of Kosovo, Tahiri managed to make the Kosovo question and the unresolved Albanian question well known amongst senior world circles and to secure the support of the international community for the right to self-determination and Kosovo's independence.

 In meetings with senior officials and statesmen, including the American Secretary of State, Madeleine Albright, NATO Chief, General Wesley Clark, British Prime Minister Tony Blair, German Chancellor Gerhard Schroeder, French Foreign Minister Hubert Vedrine and many other international personalities, she presented the national cause to world diplomats.